rwxrob/zet/docs/2387/README.md

 ## What I do want

-* I want to be with Doris and share a home with her
+* I want to be with Doris and share a home with her in my latter years.
-* I want to be outside for most of the day whenever the weather allows it
+* I want to be outside for most of the day whenever the weather allows it.
-* I want to write
+* I want to write.
-* I want to play guitar and sing
+* I want to play guitar and sing.
-* I want to dance
+* I want to dance.
-* I want to bike and paddleboard and hike and skate and swim
+* I want to bike and paddleboard and hike and skate and swim.
-* I want to drink great coffee and beer
+* I want to drink great coffee and beer.
-* I want to eat great food occasionally
+* I want to eat great food occasionally.
-* I want to live in places I have never been
-* I want to experience great art
+* I want to experience great art.
-* I want to take luxurious baths (soft water) and read great books in them
+* I want to take luxurious baths (soft water) and read great books in them.

-## Conclusions

-*I'm still not sure about these, but oh well.*

-As much as I don't like admitting some of these, they are becoming obvious now that I really honestly think about what I want.

-**I'm not going to permanently live in my car,** at least, not for prolonged times.
-Car camping will do nicely and allow me to save money taking road trips with a destination in mind, like going back to Utah to visit with family and friends.

-**I'll need a room where I can Zwift, stream, sleep, and game at home.** This means Doris and I will have to pay in together on something.
-Prices are crazy for rentals of all kinds.
-Sleeping in the same room with Doris just isn't an option, I truly wish it were.
-I simply cannot get any sleep at all if she is anywhere near me.

-**If and when I ever travel I'll have to save up a lot of money for the trip.** I'm just not going to have that extra money to spend because I'll be essentially renting a room in Doris' place.
-That means the only option for travel is saving up enough money to pay for essentially double rent.
-This is the reason I was thinking about moving out entirely in the first place.
+* I want to live wherever I want, whenever I want.

+I'm an explorer.
+I've always been.
+It's not my fault.
+"God" made me this way.
+It means I get very wrestless being in one place for too long.
+I do value a good routine, but that doesn't necessarily have to be in the same place every day.
+If I die without getting to live in Europe again I will be very sad indeed.
+But then again, when I think of living out every last day in Moab, Utah I get very happy.
+In fact, that thought makes me happier than the same thought of living in Ashville.
+And to pick up and move to Europe or New Zealand or France or England or Thailand I have to have the money and means to get there.

+## Am I tired of America?

+Sometimes I think I'm just tired of the United States.
+I love this country, but I'm just tired of it.
+So far here are my favorite places in America:

+* The lonely beaches of Outer Banks in North Carolina
+* The lake and forests of Lake Norman, North Carolina
+* The hills and culture of Asheville, North Carolina
+* The bustle and art scene of the lower west side of New York
+* The energy of Southern California coast
+* The majesty of Northern California and Eastern Oregon coast
+* The saw tooth mountains of Idaho and Montana
+* The Rockies as only Utah provides
+* The red rocks of Southern Utah, Moab, etc.
+* The strange landscapes of Tucson, Arizona

+I have no desire to see the Great Lakes or live anywhere around there.

+I hate everything about Texas except Austin.
+It's butt ugly---especially the cities but the entire landscape is potmarked with industrial failures.
+The people are horrible with politics and infrastructure that is fucking brain dead stupid.
+Southern Utah and New Mexico are *way* better than Texas.

+I also really don't like Florida as much as I thought I would.

+Colorado is just a less-amazing version of Utah (yes, including Boulder).

+Nevada is gorgeous, but Las Vegas is a shit show.

+The only place I wanted to visit was Lousiana, but it has been destroyed so many times not sure there is much left to see there.

+The more I think about it, the more I realize that *only* places I would want to live in America (right now) are rather limited:

+* Huntersville, North Carolina near the lake
+* Outer Banks, North Carolina on the beach
+* Asheville, North Carolina
+* Moab, Utah